• Contact Us

 Timing Your LSAT Course: Now or Later?

 When choosing the right LSAT course for you, you may face this dilemma.
 Should you take the course that starts early and ends well before your LSAT administration?
 Or should you wait so that it ends closer to the test date?
 There are pros and cons to each decision, let's look into them.
-Starts Well Before the Test Date PROs If your target score range is way above where you're currently scoring, taking an earlier course might be your best bet.
-Early courses are particularly advantageous if you don't think you can complete all your homework while also taking additional practice tests in the … [Read more...]
+Starts Well Before the Test Date PROs If your target score range is way above where you're currently scoring, taking an earlier course might be your best bet. … [Read more...]

 Posted by PowerScore Test Prep / LSAT Prep / LSAT Bibles, LSAT Courses, LSAT Prep, Self-Study Leave a Comment